rcraig12/fmcapi/README.md

 The above tasks are the main focus of this client.
 I do hope to take it further over time.
 But for now I have an immediate need to migrate an old Cisco FWSM to a Cisco Firepower Threat Defence firewall.

-The above tasks will enable me to migrate the old firewall to the new firewall using a nodejs web based application.
+The above tasks will enable me to migrate the old firewall to the new firewall using a nodejs express application.

 I may consider as time goes by to do this also for ASA based firewalls as well.